 You’re Almost There

-Once you’ve mastered one set of coding paradigms, you are going to want to put that knowledge to use and design an application or website.
-Coding is only one part of the process.
-After you get something put together, you’ve got to refine it, put it through its paces, and ensure it works as it should.
-You’ll also have to load-test it before launch.
+Learning a coveted programming language is only the first part of the process.
+Once you’ve mastered one set of coding paradigms, you will want to put that knowledge to use and design an application or website.
+To achieve this, you’ll have to practically refine your newly developed code, put it through its paces, and ensure its effectiveness and functionality.